 To what extent might a state or state entity successfully raise a defence of state or sovereign immunity at the enforcement stage?

-With repsect to arbitral awards rendered in international arbitration proceedings, a state or state entity cannot raise such a defence.
+With respect to arbitral awards rendered in international arbitration proceedings, a state or state entity cannot raise such a defence.

-There are no rules or restrictions in relation to third-party funders.
-Litigation funding by a third party is not officially provided for within the Civil Procedure Code.
+Third-party funding is not frequently used in Romania.
+In fact, litigation funding by a third party is not officially provided for within the Civil Procedure Code.
 Therefore, third-party funding of the proceedings is permitted, being no provision interdicting such procedure.
 The third-party funding will be governed by the agreement concluded between the funder and the beneficiary.
-However, third-party funding is not frequently used in Romania.

 A procedure similar to the emergency arbitrator relief under the ICC rules is not provided for in the arbitration law of Romania.